WalletScrutiny/WalletScrutinyCom/_android/io.fgraph.shinobiwallet.md

 ---

+## Update 2024-07-24

+Our review has found no proof that the source code for this app is accessible to the public.

-## App Description from Google Play
+## App Description from Google Play 2023-08-15

 > Shinobi Wallet is the most secure, easy-to-use, multi-blockchain wallet.
 Simple yet powerful, Shinobi Wallet comes with all the DeFi functionalities you will ever need to manage your digital assets.
 >